 (From 2013 Vintage) Many of McLaren Vale’s vineyards are on free-draining soils underlain with limestone, formed by the calcareous remains of the local marine fauna.
 One such creature was the Hermit Crab, a reclusive little crustacean that inhabits the cast-off shells of others.
 The Osborn family thought the name appropriate for this, McLaren Vale’s first ever blend of Viognier and Marsanne.
 “Hermit” is also an abbreviation for the French appellation of Hermitage, where the Marsanne grape variety dominates.

-The Hermit Crab McLaren Vale Viognier Marsanne has a green, brilliant mid-straw color and exhibits fresh and tropical fruit with a strong emphasis on stone fruits, pineapple, mango and honeysuckle. ...
+(From 2010 Vintage) The Hermit Crab McLaren Vale Marsanne Viognier has a green, brilliant mid-straw colour and exhibits fresh and tropical fruit with a strong emphasis on stone fruits, pineapple, mango and honeysuckle.

 Wine Spectator(From 2013 Vintage) Rating: 89/100 - As reviewed by Wine Spectator on 08/31/2015